 From this point of view establishing sexual taboos against homosexuality is just the extension of controlling all sexuality to gain the power that comes from being the highest moral arbiter.
 After Anna Clark:

-By persecuting sodomites as well as heretics, the Church strengthened its authority and credibility as a moral arbiter
+By persecuting sodomites as well as heretics, the Church strengthened its authority and credibility as a moral arbiter18

 The accusations of sodomy and homosexuality proved to be useful when dealing with political opponents.
-That was the case in 1307 during the Trial of the Knights Templar - the world’s first multinational corporation.
+That was the case in 1307 during the Trial of the Knights Templar19 - the world’s first multinational corporation20.

 It’s worth repeating as Scott himself admits that prohibitions on homosexual intercourse happened before syphilis started spreading.
 What we instead observe is the correlation with the Catholic Church gaining political power.
 To list just a few events: the Investiture Controversy in 1076, the rivalry with the Holy Roman Empire, Crusades, the formation of the Inquisition in the 12th-centuary.